THE PREMIER MARKETPLACE FOR REAL GEMS

 Mining Locations

 For nearly a century, Russia was the only place to find natural alexandrite.
-However, in about 30 years, the mines were nearly used up.
+However, by the 1890s, the mines were largely depleted.

-In the 1980s, Brazilian mines uncovered their own alexandrite stones.
-Soon, other nations found the stone as well, including:
+In 1987, Brazilian mines uncovered their own alexandrite stones.
+Soon, alexandrite deposits were found in other nations, most notably:

 • Madagascar